-Ain’t an easily fulfilled quest however, seeing how only a few trusty crew members and a ship (of sorts) is available from the get-go.
+It isn’t an easily fulfilled quest, however, seeing how only a few trusty crew members and a ship (of sorts) are available from the get-go.
 You are in control of the entire thing though, which means it’s up to you to decide which direction to steer the vessel, whether to stick around when danger presents itself or play safe, speak your mind or keep quiet, and so on.

 “Down Among the Dead Men” provides a fully adaptive text, that rewrites itself on the fly based on your decisions.
 Survive or fail, be bold or cowardly, lead or connive – the choices are up to you and every one is remembered.